-Quick summary: Good components but below average build quality and a known issue with a garbage Wifi card which you will need to replace yourself or send the computer back to Lenovo and wait 2 weeks in order for them to replace it with a different model card which works well.
+Quick summary: Good components but below average build quality and a seemingly known issue with a garbage Wifi card.
+You will potentially need to replace the Wifi card yourself or send the computer back to Lenovo and wait 2 weeks in order for them to replace it with a different model card which works well.
 Learn more below.

 Apple has unfortunately dropped the ball recently with laptop design.
 I know the keyboard is polarizing, but I’m strongly in the camp of hating the new Butterfly keyboard and I like a trackpad that clicks versus Mac’s new “force touch” feature.
 It was time to break free and get back into the windows eco-system.
 The Lenovo Yoga 730 15″ seemed like a great alternative.

 In looking for a true “Macbook Killer”, I specced out the 2 in 1 Lenovo Yoga 730 with top of the line components: